 Where doctors have concerns about the performance of a colleague, they should ordinarily and wherever possible offer them support in the first instance.
 However there remains an overriding duty on doctors to promptly raise concerns where there exists a risk to patient care or safety.
-In Good medical practice the GMC states that "If you have concerns that a colleague may not be fit to practise and may be putting patients at risk, you must ask for advice from a colleague, your defence body or us.
-If you are still concerned you must report this, in line with our guidance and your workplace policy, and make a record of the steps you have taken."
-Doctors should also familiarise themselves with and follow the GMC's guidance on Raising and acting on concerns about patient safety.
+At paragraph 75 of Good medical practice the GMC states that 'If you have concerns that a colleague may not be fit to practise and may be putting patients at risk, you must ask for advice from a colleague, your defence body, or us.
+If you are still concerned, you must report this, in line with your workplace policy and our more detailed guidance on Raising and acting on concerns about patient safety.'